-The Board and its members strongly believe in the value and importance of good corporate governance and in our accountability to Intercede’s stakeholders; including shareholders, staff, partners, customers and suppliers.
+The Board and its members strongly believe in the value and importance of good corporate governance and in our accountability to Intercede’s stakeholders; including shareholders, colleagues, channel partners, customers and suppliers.
 In the statement below, we explain our approach to governance, and how the Board and its committees operate.

 The following paragraphs set out the current status of Intercede’s compliance with the ten principles of the QCA Code: